yale-winter/City-Viewer-Online/README.md

 ## Implementation
 ![Cube City diagram](https://user-images.githubusercontent.com/5803874/156256669-fc3db5f4-8708-4918-bf10-ecfbf9ab4b22.jpg)

-(this diagram is now outdated but included as a reference point)
+*The diagram above is now outdated but included as a reference point*

 - Most of the implementation details are outline out in the Diagram above
 - Some different design patterns are used where appropriate including Model View Controller